- Design industry shaping loyalty programs

 First, they must set up a robust digital payments infrastructure on their website and in-store.
 Then, they must also ensure 100% security of Customer Data, as cybersecurity is a major concern for customers.
 Finally, all digital processes must be as seamless as possible.

 Companies that fail to keep pace with these developments risk losing customer trust and brand value.
-For instance: 58% of UAE consumers cited authentication delays and payment failure as major reason for cart abandonment.
+For instance: 58% of UAE consumers cited authentication delays and payment failure as major reasons for cart abandonment.
 Of those who abandon their cart, 32% do not purchase the product at all, while a vast majority purchase the product from another online or offline store.

 For a largely non-sticky product purchase such as groceries, this trend is even more alarming and important.
 If customers abandon their basket for some reason, the chances of them returning are slim.
 This trend also emphasizes the criticality of Win Back and Reactivation engagement strategies for grocery retailers in the region.